Corpus Vitrearum Medii Aevi

 • X. Virginia C. Raguin, Alyce Jordan, et al., European Stained Glass before 1700 in California

-Volumes I/1, II/1 and VIII were published and are distributed for the Corpus Vitrearum USA by Harvey Miller Publishers, an imprint of Brepols (197 Knightsbridge, London SW7 1RB, Great Britain, and Begijnhof 67, B-2300 Turnhout, Belgium).
+Volumes I/1, II/1, VI/1 and VIII were published and are distributed for the Corpus Vitrearum USA by Harvey Miller Publishers, an imprint of Brepols (197 Knightsbridge, London SW7 1RB, Great Britain, and Begijnhof 67, B-2300 Turnhout, Belgium).

 Checklist Series